Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 Meanwhile, 36.4 percent of respondents said their budgets would decrease, with 29.8 percent expecting cuts of 1 to 10 percent.
 Fortunately, only 6.6 percent expected drastic cuts of more than 10 percent.

-For 19 percent of law department leaders, the budget was expected to remain flat.
+For 19 percent of in-house law department leaders, the budget was expected to remain flat.